 Our facility is built in such a way that some of the water from Schwatka Lake moves into a long and narrow area called a power canal (number 13).
-There are trash gates in the canal to catch any fallen trees or other debris.
-There are also a series of log booms in the canal that calm the water and help prevent erosion of the canal banks.
+There are trash gates in the canal to catch any of log booms in the canal that calm the water and help prevent erosion of the canal banks.